 Cyberspace is a big place and you don’t always know who is watching what you post online.
 If you post something military-specific, that information could be used with other gathered data to possibly harm operations, members and potentially families.

-If using social networking sites like Facebook or Twitter, keep in mind not to share sensitive or indecent material as posted material becomes part of a public forum and leaves your control.
+If using social networking sites like Facebook or Instagram, keep in mind not to share sensitive or indecent material as posted material becomes part of a public forum and leaves your control.

-Here are some tips from us.
+Here are some more tips from us:

-Don’t post information about deployments, like dates and locations.
+- Don’t post information about deployments, like dates and locations.

-Don’t post about specific units, operations etc.
+- Don’t post about specific units, operations etc.

-Don’t post addresses of DHA or RA homes, even in closed Facebook groups.
+- Don’t post addresses of DHA or RA homes, even in closed Facebook groups.

-Don’t post count down tickers on social media.
+- Don’t post count down tickers on social media.

-Be careful when posting photos of the member in uniform (particularly name, rank and other identifying badges or patches).
+- Be careful when posting photos of the member in uniform (particularly name, rank and other identifying badges or patches).

-Get to know your privacy settings on social media apps.
+- Get to know your privacy settings on social media apps.
 How many people can see what you are posting?

-Use ForceNet for families. www.forcenet.gov.au, a secure communications tool for the latest news direct from Defence.
+- Use ForceNet for families. www.forcenet.gov.au, a secure communications tool for the latest news direct from Defence.